aki237/pin/Readme.md

    + But...
 Man!! that chokes CPU for heavy loads...

 This works for me in my university.
 Feel free to fork it, modify it, use it and contribute too...

+# Roadmap
+ + Unique nonce generation for every client (connection)
+ + Add a message authentication layer for integrity

 # Contributors
  + [aki237](https://gitlab.com/aki237)